catwhiskers/finetune-deploy-bert-with-amazon-sagemaker-for-hugging-face/README.md

-# This fork aims demonstrating how to use Hugging Face to perform chinese document classification
+## This fork aims on demonstrating how to use Hugging Face to perform chinese document classification
 ### The model used is bert-base-chinese. developed by [CKIP Lab](https://ckip.iis.sinica.edu.tw/).
 [Here](https://github.com/ckiplab/ckip-transformers) is the github link